 Start the walk at Govetts Leap lookout.
 Govetts Leap was named after William Govett, one of the first surveyors of the upper Blue Mountains.
 To dispel any myths, it wasn't named because he jumped off the cliff at this point.
 A 'leap' is believed to be a Cumbrian word for a waterfall, so technically it refers not to the lookout, but to the falls in Govetts Leap Brook - which were at one point known as Bridal Veil Falls, but renamed to avoid confusion with the falls of the same name at Leura.

-From Govetts Leap, head along the cliff top track towards Evans Lookout.
+From Govetts Leap, head along the Cliff Top Track towards Evans Lookout.
 Shortly the track heads steeply downhill and crosses Govetts Leap Brook, which trickles off the edge of the cliffs just downstream.
-The falls that you can see from the lookout up the hill are Govetts Leap, the highest in the mountains at 180m.
+Continue left along the cliffs avoiding a turn on to the Braeside Track.
+The falls that you can see from Barrow Lookout up the hill are Govetts Leap, the highest in the mountains at 180m.
 Continue up the hill and cross Hayward Gully on the way along the cliff tops to Evans Lookout for more good views of Govetts and Greaves Creek.

 The track continues steeply down the left side of the creek, crossing just below Campbells Falls, and then less steeply to cross back just before the junction with Govetts Creek.
-There are some nice pools in the next section to Junction Rock which would be good for swimming in summer.
+There are some nice pools in the next section to Junction Rock which would be good for swimming if you are doing the walk in summer.

 Cross Govetts Leap Brook at Junction Rock and continue for about 30-40 mins to a grassy flat with a stand of blue gums.
 At the end of the flat, the track climbs steeply up to the left and over a spur to avoid a narrow section of canyon in the creek.
 Just past the far side of the spur, you reach Orang Utan Gully, with a small creek typically flowing.
 If you are camping or need to fill water this is the best spot as water in the other creeks will invariably need boiling or purifying.